This course examines corporate fraudulent financial reporting and the impact on corporate governance issues.

 Individual Learning Project: Proposal Assignment

 The student will submit an Individual Learning Project: Proposal.
 The project requires the analysis and evaluation of an organization’s financial reporting process and the related internal controls.
-The Proposal must be 275-550 words in addition to the title page, references, and exhibits and must include at least 2 sources in addition to the course textbook and the Bible.
+The Proposal must be 1.5-3 pages in addition to the title page, references, and exhibits and must include at least 2 sources in addition to the course textbook and the Bible.
 The assignment must be in current APA format.

 Individual Learning Project: Final Assignment